 Back to the subject of deaths at Pictured Rocks – Nguyen and Rotondi weren’t the first people to die from falls there.
 The first person was 43-year-old Juanita Richardson of McBain, MI – who died there in 2006 while on a “second honeymoon” with her husband Thomas.
 He was convicted of killing her in 2008 and was sentenced to life in prison.
 And to this day I’m still haunted by conversations I overheard in a bar by people who might have witnessed the events leading up to this death.

 My husband and I happened to be backpacking at Pictured Rocks in July of 2006 when we unwittingly stumbled into a heavily brewing (in a bar – see what I did there?) news story – and a possible “whodunit!”
-We’d finished a two-night backpacking trip along the coast and were having a well-earned whitefish dinner accompanied by cold beer at a Grand Marais restaurant called The Dunes Saloon, aka Lake Superior Brewing Company.
+We’d just finished a two-night backpacking trip along the coast and were having a well-earned whitefish dinner accompanied by cold beer at a Grand Marais restaurant called The Dunes Saloon, aka Lake Superior Brewing Company.
 A little bit about Grand Marais (population estimate 1,300 people) – it’s a sleepy coastal town on Lake Superior, roughly west of Sault Ste Marie, northwest of Tahquamenon Falls.

 Though it gets its share of tourists in the summer – and even winter (mainly snowmobilers), it’s not a typical tourist town.
 There are no chain restaurants, but what it lacks in that regard it more than makes up for in terms of its glorious sandy beaches.